 U. Neither the board nor any member or employee of the board shall directly or indirectly, for the board, the member or the employee or as an agent, in any manner use the monies or deposits of the fund except to make current and necessary payments, nor shall the board or any member or employee become an endorser or surety or in any manner an obligor for monies loaned by or borrowed from the fund or the assets of any other plans that the board administers.

 V. Financial or commercial information that is provided to the board, employees of the board and attorneys of the board in connection with investments in which the board has invested or investments the board has considered for investment is confidential, proprietary and not a public record if the information is information that would customarily not be released to the public by the person or entity from whom the information was obtained.

 W. A person who is a dealer as defined in section 44-1801 and who is involved in securities or investments related to the board's investments is not eligible to serve on the board.

 X. The public safety personnel retirement system advisory committee is established and shall serve as a liaison between the board and the members and employers of the system.
-The committee shall be appointed by the chairperson of the board from names submitted to the chairperson by associations representing law enforcement, firefighters, state government, counties, cities and towns and tribal governments.
+The president of the senate and the speaker of the house of representatives shall each appoint to the committee one member who is either a legislator or a legislative staff member.
+The remaining members of the committee shall be appointed by the chairperson of the board from names submitted to the chairperson by associations representing law enforcement, firefighters, state government, counties, cities and towns and tribal governments.
 The committee shall select a chairperson from among its members each calendar year.
-The committee shall consist of the following ten members:
+The committee members appointed by the chairperson of the board shall consist of the following ten members:

 1. A member who is a law enforcement officer.